citrix/citrix-daas-rest-go/citrixquickdeploy/docs/AddAzureSubscriptionModel.md

 HasSecretExpirationDate returns a boolean if a field has been set.

+### SetSecretExpirationDateNil

+`func (o *AddAzureSubscriptionModel) SetSecretExpirationDateNil(b bool)`

+ SetSecretExpirationDateNil sets the value for SecretExpirationDate to be an explicit nil

+### UnsetSecretExpirationDate
+`func (o *AddAzureSubscriptionModel) UnsetSecretExpirationDate()`

+UnsetSecretExpirationDate ensures that no value is present for SecretExpirationDate, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)